intellectivelab/docs.intellectivelab.com/_docs/unity-react/features/case-management/attach-existing-document.md

 - Open case for edit and switch to one of `Attachments` tab

-- Click `attach` action on a grid toolbar and select an action:
+- Click `Attach` action on a grid toolbar and select an action:

     ![Attach existing document action](attach-existing-document/images/attach-existing-action.png)